A Derivation of Intelligence from Guided Relation-Creation

 Revision changes future entry and field.

-24. Why the Contact-Structure Closes
+23. Why the Contact-Structure Closes

 The five contact-sites were not chosen by preference.
-They were derived from the minimal structure of model-guided action:

 with: